jianwen-xie/Latent-Space-Normalizing-Flow/README.md

 This repository contains a pytorch implementation for AAAI 2023 paper "[A Tale of Two Latent Flows: Learning Latent Space Normalizing Flow with Short-run Langevin Flow for Approximate Inference](https://arxiv.org/pdf/2301.09300.pdf)"

 ## Set Up Environment
-We have provided the environment.yml file for setting up the environment.
+We have provided the environment file lfbm.yml for setting up the environment.
 The environment can be set up with one command using conda

 ```bash
 conda env create -f lfbm.yml